phorton1/circle-prh-apps-Looper/docs/readme.md

 with a user interface (foot pedal) that I like, and that can be somewhat easily extended and programmed.

-Above is a photo of the first 3D printed version of the Looper.
+Above is a photo of the most recent 3D printed version of the Looper.
 There have been several phsyical iterations of the *box* and the *software continues to be developed*.